schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 ## How to execute a Haskell file as a script

 In [Setting Up Haskell Development Environment: The Basics](https://schooloffp.co/2020/07/25/setting-up-haskell-development-environment-the-basics.html) we saw how to execute a file containing Haskell source code as a script.
 We can achieve the same with Stack.
-Running Haskell source as script via `Stack` has the additional benefit of allowing dependencies to be specified and used within the script!
+Running Haskell source as script via `stack`has the additional benefit of allowing dependencies to be specified and used within the script!

 For example the following code snippet in a file named haskellsayscript.hs shows how to have a script that prints out text to the console using the `titlecase` and `haskell-say` package.